salesforcecli/plugin-data/messages/data.search.md

 # flags.result-format.summary

-Format to display the results, or to write to disk if you specify "csv"; the --json flag overrides this flag.
+Format to display the results, or to write to disk if you specify "csv".

 # flags.file.summary